braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 > value = random_A;
 > ````
 >
-> ① contains the input adjacency matrix  `B`, which is typically weighted and directed.
+> ①contains the input adjacency matrix  `B`, which is typically weighted and directed.
 >
-> ② defines the property panel `PanelPropMatrix` to plot this property with a table.
+> ②defines the property panel `PanelPropMatrix` to plot this property with a table.
 >
-> ④ defines the number of attempts that will be used for each edge when calling `RANDOMIZATION`
+> ④defines the number of attempts that will be used for each edge when calling `RANDOMIZATION`
 >
-> ⑤ randomizes the adjacency matrix contained in `cell`
+> ⑤randomizes the adjacency matrix contained in `cell`
 >
-> ⑥ returns empty cell is the input is an empty cell
+> ⑥returns empty cell is the input is an empty cell
 >
-> ⑦ finds number of edges in the matrix (different from zero)
+> ⑦finds number of edges in the matrix (different from zero)
 >
-> ⑧ returns number of edges in the matrix (different from zero)
+> ⑧returns number of edges in the matrix (different from zero)
 >
-> ⑨ returns same input matrix if it is all zeros
+> ⑨returns same input matrix if it is all zeros
 >
-> ⑩ randomizes the edge when there is only one edge in the input matrix
+> ⑩randomizes the edge when there is only one edge in the input matrix
 >
-> ⑪ randomizes edges in the matrix when more than one edge (non-zero) were found in the input matrix
+> ⑪randomizes edges in the matrix when more than one edge (non-zero) were found in the input matrix
 >
-> ⑫ takes two random edges
+> ⑫takes two random edges
 >
-> ⑬ saves the values of the selected random edges (this is important when the property `RANDOMIZATION` is used by weighted graphs)
+> ⑬saves the values of the selected random edges (this is important when the property `RANDOMIZATION` is used by weighted graphs)
 >
-> ⑭ deletes edges in the old positions
+> ⑭deletes edges in the old positions
 >
-> ⑮ sets values of edges in the new random positions
+> ⑮sets values of edges in the new random positions
 >

 > **Code 4.** **GraphBD element tests.**
-> 		The `tests` section from the element generator "_GraphBD.gen.m".
+> 		The `tests` section in the element generator "_GraphBD.gen.m".
 > 		A general test should be prepared to test the properties of the graph  when it is empty and full.
 Furthermore, additional tests should be prepared for the rules defined (one test per rule).
 > ````matlab
 > %% ¡tests!